rhdeck/react-reality/README.md

 A "magic glass" renderer of both the real and virtual space from your point of view.

-Should be instantiated as child of an ARSessionProvider.
+Should be instantiated as descendant of an ARSessionProvider.
 Spins up a session to display the nodes designated as children/descendants.

+#### Props

+It's a View.
+No special (public) props.

 #### Sample